Ealy Mays

+A work by Mays, "Chocolate Ex-Pats", is held in the permanent collection of the National Gallery of Art in Washington, D.C.

 Background

 In a September 1996 Dayton Daily News article on Ealy Mays, "A Pure Painter", writer Kathy Whyde Jesse profiled the then 37-year-old local Daytonian and Fairview High School graduate who was a medical school student and a recipient of the "Camille Cosby Fellowship for American Artists of African Descent", on completion of his fellowship at the Skowhegan School of Painting and Sculpture in Maine, while on a sabbatical from medical school in Mexico.
 Mays discussed, among other things, the influence of Maxfield Parrish on his work and his affection for legendary African-American artist Jacob Lawrence, who inspired him to apply to the Skowhegan program.
 According to Mays, Jacob Lawrence, returned the affection by telling him that he, Mays, was a "pure painter".

 Early years

 The west Texas native, born in Wichita Falls Texas, to physician Dr. Dewey Mays and his school teacher wife Mrs. Ruby Mays, was raised in Dayton, Ohio.
 The family moved to Dayton after the elder Mays graduated from Howard University's School of Medicine.
 Mays states that his parents chose to live in Dayton, because at the time in the mid-1960s, Dayton had a strong industrial base and was one of the best places to live and to raise a family in America.
 His 1998 painting, “Death of an American Boom Town (Dayton Ohio)” demurs the economic decline of the industrial mid-west and in particular, the demise in quality of life in his former hometown of Dayton, Ohio.